As student debt becomes a cultural touchstone, brands look to profit

 “Can it be a successful campaign to focus on providing someone with hope that their financial hardships will be wiped away?
 Yes,” said Bonnie Patten, the executive director of Truth in Advertising, a nonprofit that works to educate and protect consumers against false advertising and deceptive marketing.
 “But, in the long run, the only people who really win at those games are the companies.”

-Burger King then followed up the tweet by announcing their new marketing campaign, Whopper Loans.
-The idea is fairly simple and seemingly innocuous: buy some food through their app, enter your information and the amount of your monthly student loan payment, and you could be eligible to win.
+Burger King then followed up the tweet by announcing its new marketing campaign, Whopper Loans.
+The idea is fairly simple and seemingly innocuous: buy some food through its app, enter your information and the amount of your monthly student loan payment, and you could be eligible to win.
 One person will win up to $100,000, and 300 people will get $500 for their loans.

-About a year before Whopper Loans, Natural (Natty) Ice announced a similar plan to Burger King’s, saying the company would give away $1 million to pay off people’s student loans.
+About a year before Whopper Loans, Natural (Natty) Ice announced a similar plan, saying the company would give away $1 million to pay off student loans.
 To win, participants had to make a video proving they bought the beer and discussing their college experience.
 The company repeated the stunt in 2019.

 Patten doesn’t think these offers are harmless.
 “It wasn't like it was free to play the sweepstakes,” she said.
 For a chance to win, players pay by giving up a lot of their personal data for the companies’ gain.